joonlabs/graphql-benchmarks/README.md

 php -S localhost:8889 index.php
 ```

-*HINT: If you do not use the urls mentioned above, you should also change them in the `benchmark.sh` script.*
+*HINT: If you do not use the urls mentioned above, you should also change them in the `benchmark.sh` script.
+Also, the scripts assume (for labeling purposes only) that **joonlabs/php-graphql** is tested first and to **webonyx/graphql-php** second.*

 ### 2. Set the query